MartyC-137/postgis-docker/README.md

 ![PGAdmin1](/assets/pgadmin1.jpg)

-On the Connection tab, enter the following info:
+On the Connection tab, enter the following info and click Save:

 - `Host name/address`: postgis
 - `Port`: 5432